CybercentreCanada/assemblyline4_docs/docs/public_beta/install.md

 There is a few things you need to know now that you have an Assemblyline4 instance started

 1. The bootstrap process for the first boot may take about 5 minutes to make sure everything is ready.
 2. The yara service will start in an update state and will pull all yara rules from [https://github.com/Yara-Rules/rules](https://github.com/Yara-Rules/rules).
-This process is slow right now and pulling all 12000+ rules may take up to 15 minutes.
+There are about 12000+ rules to process which will take some time.
+Also, at the same time, Suricata will pull all 25000+ `emerging threats` signatures.
+The process of pulling the signatures for those two services can take up to 30 minutes.
 This will be improved in the future to make it faster.
-This process is repeated automatically every 24 hours to keep the yara rules in sync.
+This process is repeated automatically every 24 hours to keep the service rules in sync.
 3. To get access to your beta instance just browse to `https://<IP_OF_YOUR_AL_INSTANCE>`.
 The default username/password to access the instance is `admin`/`admin`.
 (Note: If you changed the password in the `bootstrap.py` file, use this password instead)

 #### Viewing logs